 DEFINITIONS

-Best Value Purchasing: Purchasing the least expensive services that meet the customer's vocational needs.
-Also known as the acquisition cost.
-Determining the acquisition cost ensures staff consider all factors that influence the total cost and value to both the customer and TWC-VR.
+Best Value Purchasing: The purchasing of goods and services that meet the customer's vocational needs in the most cost-effective manner. .
+This includes consideration of purchase price, installation costs, life cycle costs, quality and reliability of the goods and services, delivery terms, indicators of probable vendor performance, cost of training associated with the purchase, and other factors relevant to determining the best value in the context of a particular purchase.

 Informed Choice: The means by which a customer chooses their rehabilitation path, from options based on their needs and circumstances and the VR program's rules, as it relates to choosing restoration services, both physical and mental, and the providers of those services.